Yuds16/Agent-Playground/README.md

 4. **Configure environment variables**
    - Copy and configure `.env` files in each agent directory
    - Set your Google API key or Vertex AI credentials
-   - Add Telegram bot token for the Telegram agent

 ## Agents